ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 - `KEY_END` is needed because C needs a proper termination of variable length arguments.

-The key name is standardized to make it easier to locale configuration.
+The key name is standardized to make it easier to locate configuration.

 - [Read more about key-functions in API doc.](http://doc.libelektra.org/api/current/html/group__key.html)
 - [Read more about key names here.](/doc/help/elektra-key-names.md)